Apodini/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
 about: Create a report to help us improve
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
 assignees: ''
 ---

 **Describe the bug**